achung89/react-futures/README.md

 }
 ```

-Caching is performed using LRU, so invalidation is done automatically after the cache reaches a certain size and the key hasn't been used in a while.
+CSince caching is performed using LRU, invalidation is done automatically after the cache reaches a certain size and the key hasn't been used in a while.

 To manually invalidate a key, you can use the static method `invalidate` on the future constructor.
 ```javascript